Practitioners' Perspectives on a Differential Privacy Deployment Registry

-\textbf{Model name.} The name of the DP deployment model (e.g., central, local~\cite{dwork2006calibrating, kasiviswanathan2011can}).
+\textbf{Model name.} The name of the DP deployment model (e.g., central~\cite{dwork2006calibrating}, local~\cite{dwork2006calibrating,kasiviswanathan2011can}, shuffle~\cite{cheu2019distributed, bittau2017prochlo}, federated~\cite{beimel2008distributed}).
 Each deployment model implies different types or levels of trust in the data curator and other relevant actors.
 Each model also implies different points in the deployment pipeline at which DP noise is added.
-For instance, in the central model, a trusted data curator collects or is otherwise permitted to access data as collected from data subjects.
+For instance, in the central model, a trusted data curator collects or is otherwise permitted to access raw data from data subjects.
 The curator is responsible for applying DP to create a privacy-protected data product that can be shared with other parties who are not permitted to see the underlying data.
-On the other hand, in the local model~\cite{dwork2006calibrating, kasiviswanathan2011can}, the curator is not permitted to access the underlying data.
+In the local model~\cite{dwork2006calibrating, kasiviswanathan2011can}, the curator is \textit{not} permitted to access the underlying data.
 Instead, DP is applied to data at the individual level, before it is sent from each data subject to the curator.
 The curator may then be responsible for combining data subjects’ privacy-protected data in a meaningful way. \\ \textbf{Trust assumptions.} A description of relevant actors to the deployment, trust assumptions for each actor, and rationale for these assumptions.
 Relevant actors include anyone who may see the data product, even partially, as well as adversaries.
 This item is only required for Tier 3 entries.\\ \textbf{Release type.} Whether the data product is published once (``one release'') or many times (``many releases'').
 For deployments that involve one release, Tier 3 entries should state plans for future uses or publications of the underlying data, if any.
-For deployments that involve many releases, Tier 3 entries should include a description of the refreshment timeframe (the amount of time after which the privacy loss budget resets), how privacy loss is managed over time, and whether a fixed amount of privacy loss is allowed before the underlying data are no longer queried.\\ \textbf{Data source.} Refers to the static or dynamic nature of the underlying data.
+For deployments that involve many releases, Tier 3 entries should include a description of the refreshment timeframe (the amount of time after which the privacy loss budget resets), how privacy loss is managed over time, and whether a fixed amount of privacy loss is allowed before the underlying data are no longer queried.\footnote{These details could alternatively appear in the accounting section, as they directly relate to how privacy loss is apportioned and analyzed.}\\ \textbf{Data source.} Refers to the static or dynamic nature of the underlying data.